 A Note on Trust, Safety, and Consent

 I won’t sugarcoat this, these tools make secrecy easier, but ethics and safety still matter.
-Some people may even search for a secret messaging app for cheaters, but that label misses the bigger picture.
 In reality, most couples use these apps to protect private moments, plan surprises, or keep their relationship safe from curious eyes.
 If you or your partner are using secret chat apps to hide harmful behavior, get help instead of hiding.
 If you’re using them for private romance or to keep surprises, awesome but always respect consent and local laws.